baybal/Demo4X-Z/README.md

 - All page decorations and icons are bitmap-free.
 I used RGBA colours for page elements that were given as semitransparent in PSD file as I believe that was the original idea of a designer.
 All items that were indicated as hoverable are working.
 I used no z-order or animated elements on the page to increase performance in mobile browsers.

-- Total size of the page is 1712 bytes with all assets.
+- The total page size is 1712 bytes with all assets.
 The page takes less than 400 milliseconds to load from a server in Seattle on my computer as measured by browser from start to pageLoad event.